2007–08 F.C. Copenhagen season: Danish Superliga

 FCK's Superliga campaign began on 2007-07-18, when they played away at Farum Park against FC Nordsjælland.
 The match was equal, but in the added time of the second half, substituted Issey Nakajima-Farran scored the winning goal for the home team.

 The second match was also away, against the UEFA Intertoto Cup winners, AaB.
 This time FCK also were down with a goal, but in the 75th minute, Brede Hangeland made it equal, 1–1.

 After the unsuccessful beginning followed 7 victories and 4 draws before losing home to Randers FC on 2007-10-28.
-After a massive pressure from FCK, Kenneth Møller Pedersen scored on penalty kick for Randers in the end of first half, and although FCK had the most of the play, they were not able to score in the game.
+After a massive pressure from FCK, Kenneth Møller Pedersen scored on penalty kick for Randers in the end of first half, and although FCK had most of the play, they were not able to score in the game.

 FCK ended the autumn with 2 victories and 2 drawn matches, and when they drew against local rivals Brøndby IF in the last match of the autumn, took AaB the leading position of the league from FCK, who spend the winter placed 2nd.

 In the autumn Copenhagen has been criticised for not scoring enough goals, when they were only able to score 23 times in 18 fights.
 That means 7 teams have scored more goals than FCK, who is equal with Brøndby IF on the ninth place.

 The spring season began on 2008-03-16 with a 4–1 victory against Lyngby Boldklub at Lyngby Stadion.

 The spring was disappointing for FCK as they lost 5 matches and drew two matches.
 A period from March 31 to April 27 was without any victories for the defending champions.

 On May 15 was AaB guaranteed the championship.
 At the time was Copenhagen placed 2nd.
 Three days later waited the New Firm derby against Brøndby away from home.
 When FCK lost this match 1–2 and FC Midtjylland won 3–2 against AGF, Midtjylland took over the 2nd place.

 FCK could still get the silver medal, if they won the last match of the season against Lyngby, while Midtjylland lost points against FC Nordsjælland.
 Although Copenhagen won 3–1, FC Midtjylland also won 3–0, and FCK ended with the bronze medals.